gekatateam/neptunus/plugins/processors/starlark/README.md

  - Golang array or slice -> Starlark List -> Gloang slice
  - Golang map[string]T <-> Starlark Dict

+> **Warning**
-Remember that any method returns a **copy** of the data, not a reference.
+> Remember that any method returns a **copy** of the data, not a reference.
 So if you need to update the data, you need to update a routing key, label, field or tag directly.

 ```python
 # bad